 Other Things to Do in Milan

 While this 2 days in Milan itinerary covers the main things to do in Milan, there are also other attractions and neighbourhoods that are worth a visit if you have a bit more time.
 With three days in Milan or more, then you could easily cover everything in this itinerary plus some of these extra things to do!
-Even with 2 days in Milan, you could potentially squeeze in a little more or swap out some attractions to match your interests.
+Even with 2 days in Milan, you could potentially squeeze in a little more if you move at a faster pace or swap out some attractions to match your interests.

 Porta Nuova District